tmenture/ReadMe-Genertor/new-README.md

 ---
 ## License
-  License used for this project - MIT License
+  License used for this project -
   * For more information on license types, please reference - [https: //choosealicense.com/](https://choosealicense.com/).

 ---